 - Check the account activity at the bottom of your in-box, and sign out of all other sessions.
 Also check your Google emails settings, removing any suspicious ones.
 (Setting > Acccounts > Send Mails As)

 - Check your Google docs for any that were created to collect others' information.

 - Run a virus and malware scan on your computer.

 - Contact the Federal Trade Commission at ftc.gov to file a complaint and log an identity theft concern.

 - Contact the Attorney General Office from the state you reside and log a complaint.

 - Contact the three credit bureaus and place a fraud alert on your SSN (Experian, TransUnion, and Equifax); ask for free credit reports to set as a baseline.
-Details at Defend: Identity Theft page.
+Read Recover From Identity Theft for details.